 It is imperative, at this crucial juncture, for the media to convey accurate and science-based information on climate action to the public, and to hold policymakers accountable to their pledges to decarbonize.

-To meet this need, Internews’ Earth Journalism Network (EJN), with funding from the European Climate Foundation, has embarked on a year-long media project to strengthen climate-related reporting in India and South Africa.
+To meet this need, Internews’ Earth Journalism Network (EJN) has embarked on a year-long media project to strengthen climate-related reporting in India and South Africa.
 Through this project, we aim to build the capacity of journalists in India and South Africa to report more effectively on pathways to achieving net zero — including the prospects, potential opportunities and challenges that will be faced along the way.